neosystemsptyltd/gen-asset-tracker/README.md

 # gen-asset-tracker
-Generic asset tracker device with multiple communications interfaces
+Generic asset tracker device with multiple communications interfaces.
+This is also sometimes referred to as a hybrid tracking systems in the industry due to the fact that it can communicate on more than one communications device, depending on the conditions.

 # License
 The Generic asset tracker device is licensed under the GNU Affero General Public License V3.0